mintlayer/core/README.md

 Code base uses the substrate node v3.0.0 template as a base.
 More information can be found on substrate.dev

-NOTE: to build this you need the BLS repo in the parent directory. for example in the dir ~/dev you should have both core and BLS.

 To build this use cargo build --release

 To build and run use cargo run --release -- --dev --tmp

-To purge the chain ./target/release/node-template purge-chain --dev
+To purge the chain ./target/release/mintlayer-core purge-chain --dev

 ## Substrate Node Template